needle-mirror/com.unity.timeline/Documentation~/tl_settings.md

 _Disable **Snap to Frame** to position clips and drag the playhead between frames_

 For example, when **Snap to Frame** is disabled and you drag the Timeline Playhead, it moves the playhead between frames.
-The format of [Playhead Location](tl_play_cntrls.md#playheadlocation) displays differently depending on whether the Timeline window is set to **Seconds** or **Frames**:
+The format of [Playhead Location](tl_play_cntrls.md#playheadlocation) displays differently depending on whether the Timeline window is set to **Seconds**, **Timecode** or **Frames**:

 * When the Timeline window is set to **Frames**, the Playhead Location shows frames and subframes.
 For example, 8 frames and 34 subframes displays as 8.34.
-* When the Timeline window is set to **Seconds**, the Playhead Location shows seconds, frames, and subframes.
+* When the Timeline window is set to **Timecode**, the Playhead Location shows seconds, frames, and subframes.
 For example, 6 seconds, 17 frames, and 59 subframes displays as 6:17 [.59].
+* When the Timeline window is set to **Seconds**, the Playhead Location shows seconds.
+For example, 6.5 seconds displays as 6:50.

 Manipulating clips, previewing Timeline instances, and positioning the playhead at the subframes level is useful when attempting to synchronize animation and effects with audio.
 Many high-end audio processing software products create audio waveforms with subframe accuracy.